 It is in their genes, or they do some kind of movement, unaware of them.

-If you can’t have a footstool where you work most of the time, at least take your time at home and sit on the toilet in the right position.
+If you can’t have a low-rise footstool where you work most of the time, at least take your time at home and sit on the toilet in the correct position.

-the sensation of satisfactory bowel emptying in sitting defecation posture necessitates excessive expulsive effort compared to the squatting posture.
+“The sensation of satisfactory bowel emptying in the sitting defecation posture necessitates excessive expulsive effort compared to the squatting posture.”

-Squatting is a great way to prepare for stool evacuation.
-For most of us, squatting needs a place where people can be alone and feel comfortable.
+The complete squat posture is a great way to prepare for stool evacuation.
+For most of us, the total squat posture requires a place where people are comfortable.

-Squatting on an Indian toilet is the best way to sit on the toilet when constipated because it relaxes the bottom.
+Sitting on an Indian toilet bowl using this posture relaxes the bottom.
+This action is the best way to sit on the toilet when constipated.

-But unfortunately, for 99% of people, thins thing is not possible in everyday life.
+But unfortunately, for 99% of people, this thing is impossible in everyday life.

 We can rarely find Indian toilets or Turkish toilets.
-And if we find an Indian toilet, it will be a dirty place.
-Or it will be out of order.
+And if we find an Indian toilet, it is usually a dirty place.

-If you have a Turkish / Indian toilet with just a hole then, you don’t need much to do when constipated.
+If you have a Turkish or Indian toilet bowl, then you don’t need much to do.
 Lower your body and position the rectum above it.
-And stay focus to keep balance.
+And stay focused to keep balance.

-View squatting as a way of preparing the stool to move towards evacuation.
-That's why you should squat 15-30 minutes before you go to the toilet, even if you stay in a typical way on the toilet bowl.
+View the squat posture as a way of preparation.
+You should squat 15-30 minutes before you go to the toilet, even if you stay in a typical way on the toilet bowl.